 Because it crosses disciplines, research in spatial omics promises to catalyze new discoveries across multiple fields.
 Questions in biology can motivate new directions in engineering and analytics, which in turn can inspire new biological questions.

 The strength and diversity of research at the University of Illinois make it uniquely positioned to make major, fundamental contributions to this fast-growing field.
-The purpose of this Spatial Omics Initiative is to build the cross-campus collaborations necessary to make this happen.
+The IGB held a spatial omics workshop in March 2022 that was attended by faculty and staff from over eight different departments across campus.
+The purpose of this Spatial Omics Initiative is to build cross-campus collaborations to continue this momentum.

 Mailing list and contact information